domesticpropaganda/neue-lava/README.md

 # Thermal Mask Shader

-An interactive thermal color stream visualization using WebGL shaders and Three.js.
-This project creates dynamic thermal-style gradients that can be masked with custom images.
+An interactive color stream visualization using WebGL shaders and Three.js.
+This project creates dynamic fluid gradients that can be masked with custom images.

 ## Features